-Rosemary - Rosemary flowers taste similar to the herb, if slightly less strong, and can be used in sauces or to flavor meat.
-They can be used in butters, similar to this Butter with Rosemary recipe, or as a garnish, as in this Roasted Potatoes recipe.
+Rosemary – Rosemary flowers taste similar to the herb, if slightly less strong, and can be used in sauces or to flavor meat.
+They can be used in butter, similar to this Butter with Rosemary recipe, or as a garnish, as in this Roasted Potatoes recipe.

 Safflower – Safflower blossoms are orange-red and look like shaggy puffs.
 They can be used similarly to saffron.
 Here’s a list of a number of Middle Eastern dishes that use dried safflower.
 Warning: Do not eat large amounts during pregnancy

 Strawberry – Strawberry blossoms are small and white or pink and have a mild strawberry taste.
 They can be floated in drinks or to garnish baked goods.